Cool guitar techniques

 This is a very common technique that can add some extra movement into the music.
 It’s also a technique that is easy to use in most situations.

-There are different ways to slide, but here we will focus on the technique there you slide into a chord or note.
+There are different ways to slide, but here we focus on the technique there you slide into a chord or note.
 The most typical way this is practiced is then you slide one semi step into a barre chord or a power chord.

 The tab above shows an example of how you can slide into a chord.
 All you need to do is strum the chord and then directly move it by sliding (not lifting the fingers from the strings) to the next fret.
 You can for example find this in songs by Ramones that use this technique very often.